-The Company sells its products primarily through high-volume retailers and distributors, Internet service providers, value-added resellers, system integrators, and original equipment manufacturers ("OEMs").
+The Company sells its products primarily through high-volume retailers and distributors, Internet service providers, valueadded resellers, system integrators, and original equipment manufacturers ("OEMs").
 The Company supports its major accounts in their efforts to offer a well-chosen selection of attractive products and to maintain appropriate inventory levels.

 Relatively few companies account for a substantial portion of the Company's revenues.
-In the first quarter of 2019 two companies accounted for 10% or greater individually and 81% in the aggregate of the Company's total net sales.
-At March 31, 2019 three companies with an accounts receivable balance of 10% or greater individually accounted for a combined 67% of the Company's accounts receivable.
-In the first quarter of 2018, three companies accounted for 10% or greater individually and 92% in the aggregate of the Company's total net sales.
-At March 31, 2018, three companies with an accounts receivable balance of 10% or greater individually accounted for a combined 84% of the Company's accounts receivable.
+In the second quarter of 2019 two companies accounted for 10% or greater individually, and 83% in the aggregate of the Company's total net sales.
+In the first six months of 2019 two companies accounted for 10% or greater individually, and 82% in the aggregate of the Company's total net sales.
+At June 30, 2019 three companies with an accounts receivable balance of 10% or greater individually accounted for a combined 81% of the Company's accounts receivable.
+In the second quarter of 2018 two companies accounted for 10% or greater individually, and 75% in the aggregate of the Company's total net sales.
+In the first six months of 2018 two companies accounted for 10% or greater individually, and 75% in the aggregate of the Company's total net sales.
+In the first six months of 2018 two companies accounted for 10% or greater individually, and 75% in the aggregate of the Company's total net sales.
+At June 30, 2018, three companies with an accounts receivable balance of 78% of the Company's accounts receivable.